To be considered, applicants must:

 - Be enrolled full time in a program leading to a STEM degree at the associate or baccalaureate level.
 Enrollment must be full-time for each semester a student receives a scholarship; Students at the community colleges need to transfer to St. Cloud State to get the last two years of their scholarship.

 - Demonstrate academic potential or ability; High school GPA above 3.0 and ACT Math score of 22 or above.

 - Eligibility for a PELL grant as determined by the completion of their FAFSA.

 Applicants will need two letters of recommendation from academic professionals, one of which should be a STEM teacher in their high school.

-Applicants will need to write a 500 word essay around their career goals.
+Applicants will need to write a letter of intent around their career goals.

 Finalists for the scholarship will be interviewed by the selection committee.

 If you have questions on eligibility, reach out to Jennifer Evans.